zikichombo/sio/libsio/rb.md

 The ringbuffer has a write index `wi` and a read index `ri` which must be coordinated between C and Go.
 These indices indicate where the next write or read will occur.
+In this design, `wi` is exclusive to the C side and `ri` is exclusive to the Go side.

 There is also a 'size' variable indicating the number of samples between the `ri` and `wi` (circularly ordered).
-The 'size' variable is atomically synchronised between the two sides.
-The read side keeps `ri` and the write side keeps `wi`.
+The 'size' variable is atomically synchronised between the two sides and may exceed the capacity, indicating an xrun.
+Neither `ri` nor `wi` ever exceed capacity.

 We assume that Go code will encode `pkt` into `buf` for playback encode `buf` into `pkt` for capture and for duplex the Go code will first capture then